 On this day, 7 August, in the year 1924, Henry Conrad Trone, my 3rd great-grandfather, passed away.

-Born on 9 March 1844, in Carroll County, Maryland, Henry Conrad Trone was the first known child of Adam Conrad Trone and Rebecca Ellen Erb.
+Born on 9 March 1844, in Carroll County, Maryland, Henry Conrad Trone was the first known child of Conrad Trone and Ellen Haines.

 Circa 1845, his sister Mary E. Trone was born.